Paresh95/NER_Fine_Tuning/README.md

 ## What is in this repo?
 This repo contains:

-- Scripts to fine tune a BERT model for Named Entity Recognition with the traditional approach (train model head weights) or LoRA.
+- Scripts to fine tune a DistilBERT model for Named Entity Recognition with the traditional approach (train model head weights) or LoRA.
 - The option of using accelerate for distributed training
 - Model inference scripts
 - FastAPI script to create model endpoint